Japanese director Kitano awarded France's Legion of Honour

-PARIS Japanese filmmaker and comedian Takeshi Kitano has been awarded "The Legion of Honour", one of France's highest awards, at a ceremony in Paris.
+PARIS (Reuters) - Japanese filmmaker and comedian Takeshi Kitano has been awarded "The Legion of Honour", one of France's highest awards, at a ceremony in Paris.

 The 69-year-old director of "Violent Cop" and "Brother", better known under his stage name "Beat Takeshi", was bashful but emotional on receiving the medal and said that the award had given him a boost to explore new topics within his art.